R+L Carriers New Orleans Bowl

-While considerably smaller than the Sugar Bowl, the New Orleans Bowl has steadily grown in size and popularity since its inception and is one of the top ten events in New Orleans in terms of economic impact.
-It typically has an attendance of approximately 30,000 fans and many visitors take the opportunity to enjoy the city in its holiday dress.
+While considerably smaller than the Sugar Bowl which comes to the Superdome on January 2, the New Orleans Bowl has steadily grown in size and popularity since its inception.
+It is now one of the top ten events in New Orleans in terms of economic impact.
+It typically has an attendance of approximately 30,000 fans, many of whom are visitors who take the opportunity to enjoy the city in its holiday dress.

-Kickoff is at 11:00 a.m.
+Kickoff is at 8:00 p.m.
 (CST) and the game will be broadcast on ESPN and ESPN Radio.

 Visitors are encouraged to book their travel arrangements well in advance.
 For more information on the New Orleans Bowl, visit www.neworleansbowl.org.
 For tickets go to Ticketmaster at www.TicketMaster.com or call 1-800-745-3000.